-Chapter 60, Section 3C as Amended by Chapter 71, Section 26 of the Acts of 1993 -4/23/1004 Article 13 Authorized the designation of a place on Municipal Tay hills

-4/23/1994, Article 13 - Authorizes the designation of a place on Municipal Tax bills, whereby taxpayers could voluntarily check off, donate and pledge an amount not to exceed less than one dollar to establish a Town Educational Fund.
+Chapter 60, Section 3C as Amended by Chapter 71, Section 26 of the Acts of 1993 - 4/23/1994, Article 13 - Authorizes the designation of a place on Municipal Tax bills, whereby taxpayers could voluntarily check off, donate and pledge an amount not to exceed less than one dollar to establish a Town Educational Fund.
 The purpose of which shall be to provide supplemental educational funding for local educational needs.